 We all know how fast these kids of ours are growing up, which is why taking a few minutes to preserve some memories is so important.

-If you like the year in review printable as a keepsake, then you might also be interested in some of these kids journals.
-These are all wonderful journals with prompts and questions to help kids with self reflection.
+If you like the year in review printable as a keepsake, then you might also want to purchase a kids journal.
+There are plenty of great journals available with prompts and questions to help kids with self reflection.
 I also love that some of these journals have space for kids to illustrate their answers rather than trying to come up with words.